tonyhieu/P1-Tactical-Apes/README.md

 ### Project Plan/Timeline

 Fridays: Update Changelog with weekly coding updates.
+Commit all finished/debugged code.
+Update any images/GIF's to reflect the newest version of the project.

--Midterm: Physics pendulum and survival game projects with functioning MVC and Source Code
+-Midterm: Physics pendulum and survival game projects with functioning MVC and Source Code.
+Physics pendulum base simulation complete.
+Start adding user editable settings, start adding the functionality to save data periodically to database.

--N@TM: Complete the physics pendulum and survival game projects with online web support
+-N@TM: Complete the physics pendulum simulation, show exmple of simultion running and analysis of data.
+Finish survival game simulation projects with online web support.

--Final: Add and complete additional simulations
+-Final: Add and complete additional simulations.
+Topics will be chosen after current simulations are completed.